best-doctor/ke/docs/admin_fields/detail_view.md

   So, you can unpack only those objects that your specific component needs via [js destructing syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
 * `helpText?: string | undefined` – help text label for your widget
-* `displayValue?: string | (object: backendDetailObject) | undefined` – value to display.
+* `displayValue?: string | (obj: backendDetailObject) | undefined` – value to display.

   It can be a static value (string) or dynamically selected (arrow function).
   In the second case, the arrow function will accept as input an object received from the backend in your [DetailView](https://github.com/best-doctor/ke/blob/master/src/DetailView/RenderDetail.tsx#L38).
-* `dataSource?: string | (object: backendDetailObject) | undefined` – url to get data from backend.
+* `dataSource?: string | (obj: backendDetailObject) | undefined` – url to get data
+  from backend.

   In some cases, you will need to get data for rendering in a widget (for example, in an asynchronous selection).
   To specify the path from where to get this data, you can use this setting.

   This can be a static value, or unpacking an object from the backend via an arrow function in case you use [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)
-* `dataTarget?: string | (object: backendDetailObject) | undefined` – url to push data to backend.
+* `dataTarget?: string | (obj: backendDetailObject) | undefined` – url to push data
+  to backend.

   By default, ke will try to take url from your detal object from the backend.
   You can override this behavior by assigning a static url or using dynamic detail object unpacking via arrow function
-* `targetPayload?: string | (value: widgetOnChangeValue) | undefined` – specifies backend payload format
+* `targetPayload?: string | (value: widgetOnChangeValue) | undefined` – specifies
+  backend payload format

-  By default, ke will generate a backend payload in the format `{ widgetName: onChangeValue }` You can override this behavior using a customization and arrow function.
+  By default, ke will generate a backend payload in the `{ widgetName: onChangeValue }` format.

+  You can override this behavior using a customization and arrow function.

   Function accepts the value from widget onChange method as input.